Research Interests

 Reviewer

-Peer-reviewer for Journal of Statistical Software, Insurance: Mathematics and Economics, Scandinavian Actuarial Journal, North American Actuarial Journal, ASTIN Bulletin, Annals of Actuarial Science, European Actuarial Journal, Risks, Financial Innovation, Decisions in Economics and Finance, Forecasting, Acta Applicandae Mathematicae, International Journal of Environmental Research and Public Health.
+Peer-reviewer for Journal of Statistical Software, Insurance: Mathematics and Economics, Scandinavian Actuarial Journal, North American Actuarial Journal, ASTIN Bulletin, Annals of Actuarial Science, European Actuarial Journal, Risks, Financial Innovation, Decisions in Economics and Finance, Forecasting, Quarterly Review of Economics and Finance, Acta Applicandae Mathematicae, International Journal of Environmental Research and Public Health.